TimPin28/STDISCM-PROBLEM-SET-1/README.md

 After launching the Particle Simulator, you will be presented with a graphical interface that allows you to interact with the simulation:

+# Adding Particles
-- Adding Particles: Use the input fields to specify particle properties (position, velocity, angle) and click the "Add Particle" button to introduce new particles into the simulation.
+- Individual Particle Addition: Use the input fields to specify properties for individual particles (position, velocity, angle) and click "Add Particle".
+- Batch Particle Addition: The application supports adding particles in batches through several forms:
+  - Form 1: Specify a start and end position, and the application will distribute particles evenly along the line connecting these points.
+  - Form 2: Define an angle range and the application will distribute particles evenly across the specified angular direction from a central point.
+  - Form 3: Input a range of velocities, and particles will be added with velocities distributed within this range.

+# Defining Walls
-- Defining Walls: Specify the start and end points of a wall using the input fields and click "Add Wall" to create barriers within the simulation space.
+- Wall Input Form: Use the wall input form to specify the start and end points of a wall.
+Walls are added to the simulation space upon clicking "Add Wall" and affect particle trajectories through collisions.

+# Simulation Control
-- Simulation Control: Particles will automatically move and interact with walls and boundaries.
-You can add particles and walls at any time during the simulation.
+- Particles move automatically and interact with walls and boundaries.
+You can dynamically add or remove particles and walls during the simulation.

+## Authors
+* **Go, Eldrich**
+* **Pinawin, Timothy**